 What the pandemic has done to your brain

-Recently, something in particular has contributed to higher levels of stress and exhaustion across the population.
+Recently, something in particular has contributed to higher levels of nerves and exhaustion across the population.
 No prizes for guessing what.

 It can be hard to recognise in the heat of the moment, but the Covid-19 pandemic has been a collective trauma, both socially and economically.
 That has serious effects on our mental well-being.
 And as well as contributing directly to burnout, it also exacerbates problems that make it harder to stave off burnout, like a lack of sleep.
 We talked about the effects of the pandemic with Cristina Escallon, an independent consultant in leadership development and culture, on the Braincare club.

-These days, stress is often used as a catchall term.
+These days, nerves is often used as a catchall term.
 And that can be very useful.
-It’s helpful to be able to express the range of feelings associated with stress.
-But it’s also important to remember that stress is a real, specific process that’s happening in your brain.
+It’s helpful to be able to express the range of feelings associated with nerves.
+But it’s also important to remember that nerves are real, specific process that’s happening in your brain.
 Hormones like cortisol play an integral role in brain chemistry, but the science goes even further than that.
-This is what your brain looks like on stress.
+This is what your brain looks like when it's panicked.